 – Quit working in a job side gigs I didn’t enjoy.

 – Stop mindless Internet use (I had a digital detox window 90 minutes in morning and after dinner).
 I got rid of social media apps on phone.

 – Cutting off Twitter (on any platform), Internet forums, and Internet activism.

 – Stop using extra energy to do more chores (I had to let go of the guilt and pressure I put on myself to “make up for my laziness” on the good days).

 I had to take my body to a calmer environment (inside and out) before I could really increase my movement.
 It’s a long list y’all!

-Taking it to calmer waters (avoiding caffeine, added sugar, gluten, cheese, alcohol, and artificial ingredients), enjoying foods that my body could best metabolize (for me in the first two years that was a mostly Paleo diet, my diet is now mixed), chosing foods that made me stronger and weakened pathogens, and fortifying it with healthy nutrients to support my mitochondria, microbiome, and my immune system.
+Taking my gut to calmer waters (avoiding caffeine, added sugar, gluten, cheese, alcohol, and artificial ingredients), enjoying foods that my body could best metabolize (for me in the first two years that was a mostly Paleo diet, my diet is now mixed), chosing foods that made me stronger and weakened pathogens, and fortifying with healthy nutrients to support my mitochondria, microbiome, and my immune system, was helpful.
 (Note: I am no longer on any supplements except daily Magnesium and Vitamin D in winter, and I currently eat chocolate and cheese and occasionally have a latte.)